MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-ClientAccessService.md

 ```

 ### -CleanUpInvalidAlternateServiceAccountCredentials
-The CleanUpInvalidAlternateServiceAccountCredentialsswitch specifies whether to remove a previously configured alternate service account that's no longer valid.
+The CleanUpInvalidAlternateServiceAccountCredentials switch specifies whether to remove a previously configured alternate service account that's no longer valid.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter